Charles Cromwell Williams

 Charles Cromwell Williams (February 9, 1896 – January 31, 1975) was a railway worker and political figure in Saskatchewan, Canada.
 He represented Regina City in the Legislative Assembly of Saskatchewan as a Co-operative Commonwealth Federation (CCF) member from 1944 to 1964.

-He was born in Moosomin, Saskatchewan and was educated in Wapella and at Brandon College.
-Williams was hired as a telegraph operator in Manitoba for the Canadian Pacific Railway.
-He was wounded while serving in the Canadian Army during World War I. On his return, Williams worked as a station agent for the Grand Trunk Railway in the Canadian prairies, moving to Regina in 1931.
-He was elected to Regina city council in 1937 but was defeated in 1939.
+Williams was born in Moosomin, Saskatchewan and was educated in Wapella and at Brandon College.
+He was hired as a telegraph operator in Manitoba for the Canadian Pacific Railway.
+He was wounded while serving in the Canadian Army during World War I. On his return, he worked as a station agent for the Grand Trunk Railway in the Canadian prairies, moving to Regina in 1931.
+He was elected to city council in 1937 and defeated in 1939.

 Williams ran unsuccessfully for a seat in the provincial assembly in a 1938 by-election.
 He was an unsuccessful candidate for mayor of Regina in 1940 and then served as mayor from 1942 to 1944.
-Williams was Minister of Labour in the province's Executive Council.
-He later served on Regina city council from 1965 to 1973.
-Williams died during a vacation in Vancouver at the age of 78.
+He was Minister of Labour in the province's Executive Council and a city councilor from 1965 to 1973.
+He died during a vacation in Vancouver at the age of 78.